 Bursitis shoulder pain is similar to frozen shoulder pain, but the key difference is passive immobility.
 With a true adhesive capsulitis frozen shoulder, when a person raises their arm out to the side they cannot go up further past a certain point–no matter if someone helps them move it or not.
 Therefore both active and passive range of motion is limited.

-With bursitis, active range of motion is limited due to impingement and pain but passive range of motion is usually not limited at all.
+With bursitis, active range of motion is limited due to impingement and pain but passive range of motion is usually not as limited.
 Passive range of motion is limited with true adhesive capsulitis frozen shoulder.
 The immobility is due to inflammation and scar tissue development in and around the shoulder joint capsule.
 With bursitis, the person might not be able to actively move their arm past a certain point.
 But if they have help, they can passively get it up.
-The immobility is caused solely by inflammation.
+The immobility is caused solely by inflammation and shoulder joint impingement.
 So with frozen shoulder vs bursitis, a big difference is the type of immobility.

 What is bursitis?